isingasimplesong/dotfiles/hypr/README.md

 [![Hyprland Nord desktop](hyprnord.png)](hyprnord.png)

 Functionally, it's designed for speed and organization through tiling window management.
 Interaction heavily relies on keyboard shortcuts, including Vim-style navigation (HJKL) for moving focus and swapping windows.
-There is an extensive use of "submaps" – modal keybinding layers triggered by `Super + <Letter>` (A/I/R/S) – which provide quick, context-specific access to \[A\]pplications, custom \[I\]nformation scripts, \[R\]ofi functions, and 26 instantly accessible "magic" \[S\]cratchpad workspaces.
+There is an extensive use of "submaps" – modal keybinding layers triggered by `Super + <Letter>` (A/I/R/S) – which provide quick, context-specific access to \[A\]pplications, custom \[I\]nformation scripts, \[R\]ofi functions, and 26 instantly accessible "magic" \[S\]cratchpads.

 The setup explicitly configures dynamic dual monitors (a laptop screen `eDP-1` and an external `HDMI-A-1`) with a large number of workspaces (22 total: 1 to 22, mapped to 0-9 and F1-F12) that adapt their placement when the external monitor is (dis)connected.
 It includes clipboard history management _via_ [cliphist](https://github.com/sentriz/cliphist), power management & auto lock _via_ `hypridle` and  `hyprlock`.
 It also use [pyperland](https://github.com/hyprland-community/pyprland) for preset scratchpads.